coincoop/RJdemo/README.md

 ```

-If having trouble with server: check in constants/appInfo.ts, change BASE_URL: <Your IP>
+If having trouble with server: check in constants/appInfo.ts, change BASE_URL: 'Your IP'

 **Setting your .env**